That Feeling, You Can Only Say What It Is in French: Plot summary

 As the story progresses, a woman (Carol) begins to have déjà vu of the same car ride on their second honeymoon with the same bloody outcome every time.
 It never ends.
 It is implied, but never said, that they have crashed on the plane to their honeymoon location and they may be in Hell or Purgatory.
+In his closing remarks, King suggested that Hell is not "other people," as Sartre claimed, but repetition, enduring the same pain over and over again without end.